koyhpvx/OhMyTermuxScript/README.md

 # OhMyTermuxScript
 A collection of scripts for Termux

-By default gum is installed to provide a nice interface when running from the command line (can be disabled, see below)
+By default [gum](https://github.com/charmbracelet/gum) is installed to provide a nice interface when running from the command line (can be disabled, see below "Additional script parameters")

 ### Complete installation